djeada/Parallel-And-Concurrent-Programming/notes/06_hardware.md

 ## Hardware in Parallel Computing

 Parallel computing is the process of breaking a task into smaller parts that can be processed simultaneously by multiple processors.
-This document explores the different ways of achieving parallelism in hardware and their impact on parallel computing performance.
+These notes explore the different ways of achieving parallelism in hardware and their impact on parallel computing performance.

 ## Ways of Achieving Parallelism